directus/directus/.changeset/mean-lizards-battle.md

 "@directus/app": patch
 ---

-Downgraded TinyMCE (used for the WYSIWYG interface) to v6 which is MIT-licensed
+A potential licensing issue was reported in our use of TinyMCE (used for the WYSIWYG interface) after they changed licenses in the new major version.
+We've downgraded to the previous major which is MIT-licensed to resolve that while we look for a long term solution.